 Light Blue Hand Applied Painted Cabinets

 In this completely custom kitchen, Farrow & Ball Light Blue paint was hand-brushed on the cabinets.
+How many coats of paint?
+Since I recently painted my own cupboards, I’m guessing more than a few

 The designers felt this application increased the character of the space and better integrated it with the original house.

 Isn’t it amusing that homeowners angst over getting a perfect factory sprayed on finish for cabinets, and a high end luxury one like this sees the beauty of brushstrokes?
-I am a brushstroke kinda girl.
+I am 100% a brushstroke girl.

 Breakfast Nook With Built-Ins